 Note: Business-related electives approved for Bridges: Ethnics & Reasoning courses will also count toward completing the General Education electives requirement.

-Admission into the Banking and Financial Services Certificate Program is expected to be competitive, thus, admission cannot be guaranteed to all students meeting the criteria.
+Admission into the Business Ethics and Social Responsibility Certificate Program is expected to be competitive, thus, admission cannot be guaranteed to all students meeting the criteria.

 - Submit materials to Travis Davidson in the COB's Department of Finance which includes (1) a copy of your most recent DARS to verify your 2.75 or higher GPA, and (2) information about your motivation for pursuing the certificate (approximately 100 words).

 - Complete an interview, if requested, with Finance Department faculty